First Home Buyer's Guide

 Can the grant be used as part of the deposit?

 Generally yes.
-Many lenders will still required that you have accrued their minimum genuine savings amount.
+However, many lenders will still require that you have accrued their minimum genuine savings amount.

 Who takes care of the grant?